sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-3.md

 ##### **Output**
 ![alt text](https://raw.githubusercontent.com/pabloaguirrenck/blog/master/big-data/6-big-data-file-formats-compared/performance_results/file_sizes_bar_chart_bg.png "File Size Bar Chart")
+_Figure 1.1: Bar Chart denoting File/Folder size in MB for each file format_

 #### 1.2 Boxplot for writing times
 A boxplot is a visualization method widely used in Data Science & statistical analysis.
 Its purpose is to describe the distribution of experimental measurements including useful visual information about the set.